xaperret/notes/Docker.md

 	 - the docker daemon, not the docker client
  - Simplest example
 	 - `docker run debian echo " Hello world "`
- - To create a container and launch a bash shell inside it:
+ - To create a conteneur and launch a bash shell inside it:
 	 - `docker run -it debian /bin / bash`
- - Running a container’s program with specific user and group IDs can be done with the argument:
+ - Running a conteneur’s program with specific user and group IDs can be done with the argument:
 	 - `-u uid : gid`
- - lists all running containers
+ - lists all running conteneurs
 	 - `docker ps`
 	 - `docker ps -a`
- - To re-execute the process (entry point) of a stopped container, or to start a container created via docker create, use:
+ - To re-execute the process (entry point) of a stopped conteneur, or to start a conteneur created via docker create, use:
 	 - `docker start`
- - Might be useful to start other processes within a container (e.g. bash to explore or alter the filesystem):
+ - Might be useful to start other processes within a conteneur (e.g. bash to explore or alter the filesystem):
-	 - `docker exec <exec args> <container> <cmd> <cmd args>`
+	 - `docker exec <exec args> <conteneur> <cmd> <cmd args>`
-- The -d parameter of docker run creates a container running in the background (i.e. detached)
+- The -d parameter of docker run creates a conteneur running in the background (i.e. detached)
-- To output stdout and stderr logs for a given container
+- To output stdout and stderr logs for a given conteneur
-	- `docker logs <container>`
+	- `docker logs <conteneur>`
-- A container can also be stopped from the host’s command line:
+- A conteneur can also be stopped from the host’s command line:
 	- `docker stop`
-- To send a signal to a container
+- To send a signal to a contenuueur
 	- `docker kill`
-- To show detailed information about a container and its process, execute
+- To show detailed information about a contenueur and its process, execute
 	- `docker inspect`
-- To remove a stopped container:
+- To remove a stopped conteneur:
 	- `docker rm`
-- To remove all containers on the host:
+- To remove all conteneurs on the host:
 	- `docker rm -f $( docker ps -aq)`

 ## REFERENCES